 “No, not the Chinese, the—” Jay tried rereading the offending statement.
-Symbols flickered between English and Chinese.
+Symbols flickered between languages.
 “Oh my God.
 I’ve got to go to Sheridan.”

 “What?”
 Faith rose from her stupor to pin Jay against the opposite armrest.
-She wrestled him into dropping the pamphlet.
+She wrestled the pamphlet from him.
 “JayJay, you can’t go to Sheridan!”

 Faith tried to unwrap his logic as she twisted to restrict Jay’s movement .
 “But JayJay, it’s so far away!”